konstantinoshaitas/PickleRickTrading/README.md

 2. Update `config/default.yml` with your ticker/date/EMA settings.
 3. Use the CLI subcommands:
    - `python main.py fetch` – download/cache the OHLCV data.
-   - `python main.py backtest` – run the configured Triple EMA split into train/validation with a buy & hold baseline.
+   - `python main.py backtest` – run the configured strategy over the train and validation period and compare with a buy & hold baseline.
    - `python main.py grid` – brute-force the EMA ranges defined in the YAML and (optionally) save results to `data/grid_results.csv`.
    - Add `--config path/to.yml` to point at a different configuration file.
 Use `--refresh` on `backtest`/`grid` if you need to refetch data, and `--force` on `fetch` to ignore cached CSVs.